KoenVanduffel/CR-6_Klipper/README.md

 /dev/serial/by-id/usb-Klipper_stm32f103xe_36FFD8054255373740662057-if00
 ```

-Copy the actual text of that line ton your system to the [mcu] section of Klipper.cfg to **replace** the string present there
+Replace the placeholder string in the [mcu] section of Klipper.cfg with actual output string displayed in your terminal

-## From this point on, you should have a working Klipper installation, which now needs to be verified fully functional.
+## From this point on, you should have a working Klipper installation, the full functionality of which you should now verify.

 Proceed to the functionality checks as described on the Klipper site: https://www.klipper3d.org/Config_checks.html